 Bonus facts!

-In 1852, most of the boundaries of the 1st though 11th ward were reorganized from three separate municipalities into one centralized government.
-The additional wards were formed through the expansion of the city in the 1870s.
+In 1852, most of the boundaries of the 1st through 11th wards were reorganized from three separate municipalities into one centralized government.
+The additional wards were formed through the city’s expansion in the 1870s.

 Learn more about New Orleans neighborhoods!